Luligu/matterbridge-eve-motion/README.md

 This plugin shows how to use the Matter history and how to create a passive device in matter.js.

-It create a virtual motion sensor with a light sensor device that continuously changes state.
+It creates a virtual motion sensor with a light sensor device that continuously changes state.

 If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-eve-motion and sponsoring it.